AlexBlackeyed/AlexBlackeyedWeb/README.md

 - Responsive Website Design With TailwindCSS.
 - Ability to add new Projects via the Django Admin Panel.
 - Ability to add new Posts on the blog via the Django Admin Panel.
-- Flare System to sort not only Post on the Blog but Projects in the Projects section as well.
+- Flare System to sort not only Posts on the Blog but Projects in the Projects section as well.

 ## Tech Stack